 Site Visit Fact Sheet

-The Center for Verification and Evaluation (CVE) protects the integrity and validity of VA’s Veterans First Contracting Program by conducting a Risk Mitigation Program.
-This program helps ensures only eligible firms who meet the criteria of 38 Code of Federal Regulation (CFR) Part 74 are entered into the Vendor Information Pages (VIP) database.
-Service Disabled Veteran Owned Small Business (SDVOSB) and Veteran Owned Small Business (VOSB) listed in VIP are part of an elite group and CVE protects the Veteran advantage by making sure these companies remain eligible for the Veterans First Program by performing Pre- and Post-Verification Site Visits.
+The Center for Verification and Evaluation (CVE) protects the integrity and validity of the Department of Veterans Affairs’ (VA) Veterans First Contracting Program by conducting a Risk Mitigation Program.
+This program helps ensure only eligible firms who meet the criteria of 38 Code of Federal Regulations (CFR) Part 74 are entered into the Vendor Information Pages (VIP) database.
+Service-Disabled Veteran-Owned Small Businesses (SDVOSB) and Veteran-Owned Small Businesses (VOSB) listed in VIP are part of an elite group and CVE protects the Veteran advantage by ensuring these companies remain eligible for the Veterans First Program by performance of pre and post verification site visits.

 - The firm will receive a decision from CVE after the site visit.
-This could be an approval letter or the option to take part in either the Pre-Determination Findings (PDF) or Pre-Decision (PDP) processes.
+This could be an approval letter or the option to take part in either the Pre-Determination Findings (PDF) or Pre-Decision Process (PDP).
 If the applicant decides not to participate in PDF or PDP, the company will receive a denial letter.

-Post-Verification Site Visit Audits occur after a company is verified.
-Please note: All Post-Verification Site Visits Audits are unannounced.
-CVE will conduct 1,200 post-Verification site visits audits in 2014 as part of an effort to protect the credibility and accuracy of the Veterans First Contracting Program and Veteran procurement opportunities.
+Post-verification site visit audits occur after a company is verified.
+Please note: All post-verification site visit audits are unannounced.
+CVE will conduct 1,200 post-verification site visit audits in 2014 as part of an effort to protect the credibility and accuracy of the Veterans First Contracting Program and Veteran procurement opportunities.

-Companies are either randomly selected for Post-verification Site Visit Audits or based upon risk assessment.
+Companies are either randomly selected for post-verification site visit audits or are selected based upon risk assessment.

-- After the Post-verification Site Visit Audit, the Veteran will receive a Compliance Letter signifying the firm is still eligible for the Veteran First Program and will remain in VIP.
+- After the post-verification site visit audit, the Veteran will receive a Compliance Letter signifying the firm is still eligible for the Veterans First Contracting Program and will remain in VIP.

 - If the firm is found to be non-compliant with 38 CFR Part 74, the Veteran will receive a Notice of Proposed Cancellation (NOPC).
 The Veteran has 30-days to respond to the issues outlined in the NOPC.

-- A CVE Site Visit examiner will travel to the Veteran’s business location listed on the VIP profile.
+- A CVE site visit examiner travels to the Veteran’s business location listed on the VIP profile.

-- The CVE Site Visit Examiner will provide a Credential Letter to validate the legitimacy of the Site Visit.
-This letter includes contact information for CVE’s Contact Center, which the Veteran can use to confirm the examiner’s purpose.
+- The CVE site visit examiner provides a Credential Letter to validate the legitimacy of the site visit.
+The Credential Letter includes CVE’s Contact Center information, which the Veteran can use to confirm the examiner’s purpose.

-- The Examiner will interview the business’ owner(s) and other employees.
+- The examiner interviews the business owner(s) and other employees.

-- Once the on-site visitation is complete, the Examiner will provide a report to the CVE Director which includes a recommendation regarding the firm’s compliance with 38 CFR Part 74.
+- After the site visit the examiner provides a report to the CVE Director which includes a recommendation regarding the firm’s compliance with 38 CFR Part 74.

-- The CVE Director will make a compliance determination based on the Site Visit report in addition to previously conducted public research and documentation submitted to CVE.
+- The CVE Director makes a compliance determination based on the site visit report, previously conducted public research, and documentation submitted to CVE.